dmijatovic/todo-api-bench/todo-actix-api/README.md

 ## Usage

 To start the todo api use docker-compose file.
 The api should be available on localhost:8080 by default.
+There are 2 docker files:

+- Basic: this file uses rust image 1.45-slim to build rust application and for release uses debian:10-slim.
+The `image size is 80MB`.
+This file is initally used but later I moved to second version.
+- From scratch: this approach builds application and uses FROM scratch docker image (empty).
+The `image size is 10MB`.
+With this approach we only set application in the image.
+We do need to take care that all resources used by application are included in the image.
+In addition, the compilation target need to be native linux (x86_64-unknown-linux-musl).

 ```bash